last updated: 2013-05-08

 zlib sys

-expat no
+expat sys

 libmspack no